 - What is the risk of crossing individual tipping points in the cryosphere, biosphere and core circulation systems at different levels of ongoing climate and land-use change?

-- Are the key biophysical processes and feedbacks associated with tipping elements?
+- What are the key biophysical processes and feedbacks associated with tipping elements?

-- Are the characteristics (spatial and time scales, abrupt or gradual, etc.) of the individual tipping elements?
+- What are the characteristics (spatial and time scales, abrupt or gradual, etc.) of the individual tipping elements?

-- Are the respective changes reversible, and if so, on which timescales?
+- What are the respective changes reversible, and if so, on which timescales?

 - Which are the most critical biophysical feedbacks involved in crossing different tipping points, and between elements affecting the overall stability of the Earth system?

-- Are the quantitative uncertainties in our assessment of thresholds of tipping points corresponding to various tipping elements and the feedback strengths?
+- What are the quantitative uncertainties in our assessment of thresholds of tipping points corresponding to various tipping elements and the feedback strengths?

 In addressing these questions, TIPMIP will fill critical knowledge gaps in Earth system and climate modelling by improving the assessment of overall Anthropogenic forcing and long-term commitments (irreversibilities).
 It will furthermore foster interdisciplinary knowledge transfer and shed light on critical processes currently underrepresented in Earth-system models and analysis.
 We will also address a range of more detailed science questions to make progress on process-level attribution, uncertainty, data requirements, and other related issues.
 Like other MIPs, we anticipate that TIPMIP would be initially designed to address a few research questions, and would involve a small number of experiments and models.
 The design of TIPMIP would evolve in the future to address additional science questions and include more experiments and models in successive versions.